mtrippled/rippled/src/ripple/app/reporting/README.md

 Reporting will forward any requests that always require p2p/open ledger access (fee and submit, for instance).
-In addition, any request that explicitly requests data from the open or closed ledger (via setting "ledger_index":"current" or "ledger_index":"closed"), will be forwarded to a tx node.
+In addition, any request that explicitly requests data from the open or closed ledger (via setting "ledger_index":"current" or "ledger_index":"closed"), will be forwarded to a p2p node.

 For the stream "transactions_proposed" (AKA "rt_transactions"), reporting subscribes to the "transactions_proposed" streams of each ETL source, and then